 Stacking your favorite flavors on a flour tortilla and popping them in the oven makes an easy and fun appetizer or an individual snack size pizza for lunch.
-One simple method gives you an unlimited number of flavor options.
+One simple method gives you an unlimited flavor option recipes.
 In this post, you’ll find a few flavor combinations to get you started on your journey of how to make a pizza with tortillas.

 These little flour tortilla pizza recipes are so much fun, so easy, and so delicious.

 I made one flavor combination and now I can’t stop.
 We’ve had them for a light dinner, for lunch, and of course served them for parties at our house.
 So easy.

 The first combo I made was a somewhat traditional layering of flavors.
 Pizza Sauce, sun-dried tomatoes and olives, with a not so traditional combination of cheeses, cheddar and soft, creamy goat cheese.

 We loved them so much I made mini tortilla pizza again the next day.

 And then of course, the obsession took over and I started jotting down all kinds of flavor combinations to make in the future.

 Try to find Street Taco sized flour tortillas.
 Mission brand makes them and they are labeled Street Tacos.
 They are normally 5″ in diameter.
 If they’re not available, 6-7″ will work fine.